-BLK MKT Vintage’s mission is to “preserve black vintage artifacts, collectibles, curiosities, and curate them in a way that is accessible, inspiring and affirming.“
+BLK MKT Vintage is on a mission to “preserve black vintage artifacts, collectibles, curiosities, and curate them in a way that is accessible, inspiring and affirming.“

-SB: Shoppe Black is about bridging worlds.
-How have you both been able to bridge Black thought, Black love and Black business with BLK MKT Vintage?
+How have you both been able to bridge Black thought, Black love, and Black business with BLK MKT Vintage?

-BMV: BLK MKT Vintage is the meeting place of so many of our own personal experiences – professional and otherwise – identities, communities and histories.
-We always call this our “labor of love” because it grew from our love of black people, cultural representation of black people and curiosity about our histories.
+BLK MKT Vintage is the meeting place of so many of our own personal experiences – professional and otherwise – identities, communities, and histories.
+We always call this our “labor of love” because it grew from our love of black people, cultural representation of black people, and curiosity about our histories.

 BLK MKT Vintage allows us and our community to think about how the black experience can be codified via aesthetics to inspire, express identities, aspirations and ultimately, pay homage.
 It’s thoughtful and intentional curation.
 That’s what we’re trying to inspire.

-BMV: Our visceral answer to this question is “why not!”.
+Our visceral answer to this question is “why not!”.
 Black people are responsible for civilization as we know and understand it.
 Our histories are so rich and full of resilience and diversity of thought and experience.
-As black women, we see this work as a personal responsibility and one that begs of us, integrity and authenticity.
+As black women, we see this work as personal responsibility and one that begs of us, integrity, and authenticity.

 Our history is worth monuments, brick and mortar, archival sanctuaries and decades of investment – you know.